QuentinRa/blog.quentinra.dev/info/js/api/async.md

 [Go back](../index.md#rest-api)

 In practice, we want to wait for a result.
-We can do that using the `await`, but you can only add `await` inside an `async` function (🙃).
+We can do that using `await`, but you can only add `await` inside an `async` function (🙃).
 Using these, we will get rid of callbacks, but if we got an exception, then we have to use `try-catch`.

 ```js
 async function asyncFunction() {